biswaroopmukherjee/breadboard-cicero/README.md

 ## FAQs:

-1. Can I run this without an internet connection?
+Q. Can I run this without an internet connection?

 A: Yes but your snippet files will be saved locally.

-2. How do I read the experimental parameters?
+Q. How do I read the experimental parameters?

-You can use the API, or read the snippet files.
+A: You can use the API, or read the snippet files.
 Use the matlab code [here](https://github.com/bec1/Data-Explorer-GUI/tree/master/Snippet-Functions), or the python code [coming soon]